 In addition, the area has been so much busier in the last few years, and as a result we are needing to take our free-range Trips further and further to find a quiet spot where the reindeer are less likely to be disturbed by passing dogs.
 It is also trickier now that we take advance bookings as it means almost all tickets are sold before the day itself – in the past we used to only sell tickets on the day once we opened at 10am, at which point we already knew what the weather was like up on the mountains.
 That meant we could literally look people up and down as they entered the shop and judge ourselves whether they were adequately dressed for the current conditions – before selling them tickets.
 Unfortunately Hill Trips are just so oversubscribed now that advance bookings are our only option.

-We know the decision to not allow tiny children in to take part in the Hill Trips will be a disappointment to some, so in 2022 as an alternative we are running “Winter Herder Talks” here at the Centre in the Paddocks on afternoons through the February half term.
+We know our decision to not allow tiny children in to take part in the Hill Trips is a disappointment to some, so as an alternative we run ‘Winter Herder Talks’ here at the Centre in the Paddocks on afternoons (through the February half term).
 From 1.30pm each day you will have the opportunity to meet some of our beautiful reindeer and learn all about them from one of our herders.
-The Paddocks is usually a self-guided experience (and will remain so from 10am until 1.30pm), but with a herder available in the afternoons to share their knowledge of the reindeer as a species and as individuals, it gives a much more in-depth experience.
-We hope that this is a good alternative for families with small children.
+The Paddocks is usually a self-guided experience (and will remain so from 10am until 1pm), but with a herder available in the afternoons to share their knowledge of the reindeer as a species and as individuals, it gives a much more in-depth experience – providing a good alternative for families with small children.
 We are still delighted to take all miniature children on the Hill Trips from May to December, when the walk (and generally the weather) is more predictable and manageable.

 As everyone knows all too well, these are worrying and testing times for all and my heart goes out to anyone reading my blog.
 With the latest ‘call to arms’ by the government we really must all help to slow the spread of the coronavirus that is sweeping the world.